ioi-2017/tps/doc/README.md

 ## grader

 The program that contains the main routine, which will be compiled with the contestant source code and call its functions.
 It contains one folder for each programming language, which contains a specific grader for that language.
-The “cpp” folder usually contains a “.h” interface file that is included in the contestant program.
+The `cpp` folder usually contains a `.h` interface file that is included in the contestant program.
 Each grader can have secret and public parts.
-The public grader (which is given to the contestants during the contest) can be automatically created from the grader by removing the secret parts, which are bounded between “// BEGIN SECRET” and “// END SECRET” lines.
+The public grader (which is given to the contestants during the contest) can be automatically created from the grader by removing the secret parts, which are bounded between `// BEGIN SECRET` and `// END SECRET` lines.

 ## checker

 It contains the program that verifies the input, output and answer of a test and checks if the output is correct or wrong.
-It usually uses “testlib.h”.
+It usually uses `testlib.h`.

 ## solution

 It contains different solutions developed by the scientific committee, for different programming languages (all in the same folder).
-Each solution has a verdict that are listed in solutions.json file.
+Each solution has a verdict that are listed in `solutions.json` file.

 ## solutions.json